MysticalMark88/SetUpFail2Ban/README.md

 <h2>Environments Used: </h2>

-- <b>Ubuntu 20.04 LTS, running on a DigitalOcean Droplet connected to over SSH from a local Manjaro system</b>
+- <b>Ubuntu 20.04 LTS, running on a DigitalOcean Droplet connected over SSH from a local Manjaro system</b>

 <h2>Installation and Set-Up walk-through:</h2>